 You’ve probably seen stepping stones with hand or footprints, dates inscribed, and even digital photos that are printed onto tiles and then embedded into the concrete.

 There are a few things to look for in selecting your concrete mix for stepping stones.

 The first thing to understand is that not all concrete mixes are made to be cast to the thickness you’d need for concrete stepping stones.

-Most manufacturers will have the thickness the mix can be used for listed on the bag.
+Most manufacturers will list the thickness the mix is rated for right on the bag.
 Another place to check for this is on the manufacturer’s website.